-According to psychologist Robin Cohen, “We tend to adhesively attach ourselves to unsatisfying relationships and actions, making it impossible to take in true nourishment.
+According to Robin Cohen, “We tend to adhesively attach ourselves to unsatisfying relationships and actions, making it impossible to take in true nourishment.
 We are born with a powerful and healthy life force that drives us toward human connection.
 Through early disappointment and trauma, this healthy force becomes twisted into insatiable desire and craving and we replace healthy connections (with both ourselves and others) with activities and relationships that quickly soothe the pain, but do not transform it.
 If you feel this way, you are not alone.”

-Craving builds its strength through repetition—resistance training.
-According to Judson Brewer in The Craving Mind, “Each time we look for our “likes” on Facebook, we lift the barbell of “I am.”
+In his book, The Craving Mind, Judson Brewer says, “Craving builds its strength through repetition—resistance training.
+Each time we look for our “likes” on Facebook, we lift the barbell of “I am.”
 Each time we smoke a cigarette in reaction to a trigger, we do a push-up of “I smoke.”
 Each time we excitedly run off to a colleague to tell her about our latest and greatest idea, we do a sit-up of “I’m smart.”
 That is a lot of work.”

 Thich Nhat Hanh says we need to do two things to reduce craving: